 - Maintaining and paying for a number of software products and integrations.

-- IT support and management for non-compatible solutions and those, which stopped functioning after one of the products upgrades.
+- IT support and management for non-compatible solutions and those, which stopped functioning after one of the product upgrades.

-If you choose to implement an online patient billing via the patient portal, your institution will also receive payment faster within a higher frequency and in complete amounts which can justify the high cost to develop EMR system.
+If you choose to implement an online patient billing via the patient portal, your institution will also receive payment faster within a higher frequency and incomplete amounts which can justify the high cost to develop an EMR system.

 If footing an EHR web development bill seems too much right now, your institution can always take advantage of the Medicare EHR Incentive Program and Medicaid EHR Incentive Program if your institution meets the eligibility criteria.
 So far, the hospitals have received over $2 million in funding.

 While the benefits for adopting an EHR for your practice now seem rather obvious, let’s have a closer look on the rewards a patient will receive apart from better, faster and more efficient treatment.

 EHR Benefits For Patients

 Digitalizing all the patient data not only leads to fewer medical errors, faster diagnosis and more efficient treatment plans, but also carries additional value for the patients: